nodejs/node/COLLABORATOR_GUIDE.md

 ### Breaking Changes

-Backwards-incompatible changes may land on the master branch at any time after sufficient review by collaborators and approval of at least two TSC members.
+Backwards-incompatible changes may land on the master branch at any time after sufficient review by Collaborators and approval of at least two TSC members.

-Examples of breaking changes include, but are not necessarily limited to, removal or redefinition of existing API arguments, changing return values (except when return values do not currently exist), removing or modifying existing properties on an options argument, adding or removing errors, changing error messages in any way, altering expected timing of an event (e.g. moving from sync to async responses or vice versa), and changing the non-internal side effects of using a particular API.
+Examples of breaking changes include:

+* removal or redefinition of existing API arguments
+* changing return values
+* removing or modifying existing properties on an options argument
+* adding or removing errors
+* altering expected timing of an event
+* changing the side effects of using a particular API

 Purely additive changes (e.g. adding new events to `EventEmitter` implementations, adding new arguments to a method in a way that allows